ONSdigital/dp-data-tools/kafka-tools/generate-downloads/README.md

 `rs0:PRIMARY>`

-You can enter for example these two commands (adapt to your needs by adjusting the string `weekly-deaths-local-authority` to the equivalent in the URI provided in the support ticket URI that you have):
+You can enter for example these two commands (adapt to your needs by adjusting the string `weekly-deaths-local-authority` to the equivalent in the URI provided in the support ticket URI that you have, you will also need to adjust the date to something like 5 days before the support ticket date):

 ```shell
 use datasets